 The buildings are all reclaimed from the original farm.
-The carriage house has guest rooms, a large living room with a wood stove for hanging out, wine tastings and the evening dance parties.
+The carriage house has guest rooms, a large living room with a wood stove for hanging out, wine tastings, and evening naked dance parties.

 A Party of 20

-Amy Abbott and Lindy Abbott met decades earlier at another naturist resort, and remet when they both lived in Burlington Vermont.
-Eight years ago, and both decided to pursue a mutual dream when they found land in Halifax, three hours south of the small capital city.
+Amy Abbott and Lindy Abbott met decades earlier at another naturist resort and remet when they both lived in Burlington Vermont.
+They both decided to pursue a mutual dream when they found land in Halifax, three hours south of the small capital city, the dream began.

 There were quite a few repeat guests like Maryanne, who said, “Amy and Lindy really foster an environment of comfort and ease.
 My husband and I love it here!”

-The youngest guests were a couple in their 20s; a nurse and a flooring installer from Springfield, Massachusetts, who keep a pop-up tent camper here and come most every weekend.
+The youngest guests were a couple in their 20s; a nurse and a flooring installer from Springfield, Massachusetts, who keep a pop-up tent camper here and come almost every weekend.

 There were a few couples in their 70s who travel to many naturist resorts and always come back to Abbott’s Glen.

-Among the three PhD university psychology professors, one is the head of his department.
-The couple of financial advisors drove over from New York State and had to be back Monday for the opening of the stock exchange.
-Interesting conversation is guaranteed.
+Among the three Ph.D. university psychology professors, one is the head of his department.
+A couple of financial advisors drove over from New York State and had to be back Monday for the opening of the stock exchange.
+An interesting conversation is guaranteed.